-Oscars 2020: Full Winners List, Parasite Leads With 4 Wins At 92nd Academy Awards
+Oscars 2020 Full Winners List: Parasite Creates History With Best Picture, 3 Other Wins

-With a start-studded Red Carpet and several surprises at the 92nd Academy Awards ceremony, Oscars 2020 truly took the chance to celebrate some outstanding international performances in 2019.
-While there were very few misses, many highly appreciated Bong Joon-ho's four wins on Sunday night.
-Here is a complete list of all Oscar winners.
+With a start-studded red carpet and several surprises at the 92nd Academy Awards ceremony at the Dolby Theatre in Los Angeles on February 10, the Oscar Awards 2020 truly celebrated some outstanding international performances of 2019 in cinema.
+While there were very few misses, fans highly appreciated Bong Joon-ho's four wins for Parasite on Sunday night, including the historic Best Picture honour.

 Best Supporting Actor